idcrook/psychic-winner/webcam_small_mount/README.md

 # RoboGrok webcam bracket enhanced replacement

 The webcam overhead stand that came with RoboGrok kit has a small stub where you are supposed to mount the included webcam.
-On mine, it didn't accept my webcam and ultimately this stub snapped off flush with the overhead cross-bar.
+On mine, it didn't accept my webcam and ultimately this stub snapped off flush with the overhead stand's cross-bar.

 This project is intended as a replacement.
 It comes with wings that masking tape could be used to attach to crossbar (after having been screwed into webcam with the screw that came with its plastic attachment plug).